-Gaya Travel recently experienced the Turkey Winter Indulgence Tour offered by Golden Holidays, which left the whole team totally in awe.
+Gaya Travel recently experienced the Turkey Winter Indulgence Tour, which left the whole team totally in awe.

 Türkey (Turkiye) means the ‘land of the Turks’.
 It was formerly called Anatolia, which means ‘the country where the sun rises’ in Greek.
 It is home to 80 million people that inhabit the nation’s seven regions: Marmara, Aegean, Black Sea, Middle Anatolia, Southeast and East.

-Though only 8% of Turkey is on the European side and the rest falls on the Asian continent, Turkey still feels like a modern and efficient European city.
-Turkey as a tourism destination is a boon for Muslims from other parts of the world who want to experience being in a Westernised city yet not having to worry about obtaining halal food and finding places of worship since Turkey is predominantly Muslim.
+Though only 8% of Turkey is on the European side and the rest falls on the Asian continent, Turkey still feels like a modern and efficient European nation.
+Turkey as a tourism destination is a boon for Muslims from other parts of the world who want to experience being in a Western destination yet not having to worry about obtaining halal food and finding places of worship since Turkey is predominantly Muslim.

 To Gaya Travel, Turkey represents a fine blend of East and West – it is defined by the heady mix of Classical (Greco-Roman, Mediterranean) and Oriental (Turkic, Persian, Islamic-Arabic) influences.
 It possesses the advancement and efficiencies expected of a modern country with Western outlook.
 However, Turkey is also Eastern in its heritage, culture, values and identity.
 Turkey is a country – with millions of years old natural landscapes inhabited by thousands of years old civilisations – that is now steered by a modern liberal society riding on world class infrastructure.
 Because of that, no one should ever give Turkey a miss.